Leibniz-HBI/ukraine_twitter_data/README.md

 ### Is this ethical/allowed?

-Because we publish tweet IDs only, we comply with the European GDPR as well as the Twitter TOS.
+Because we publish tweet IDs only, we comply with the Twitter TOS.

+Given the public interest in this data and that this data will be indispensable for presenting research findings on events in contemporary history we also comply with the GDPR, especially its German implentation, the DSGVO ([Art 6 (1) f) GDPR in connection with Art 85 GDPR, § 27 BDSG](https://leibniz-hbi.github.io/socrates/#41-legal-gdpr-and-the-german-federal-data-protection-act)).

 From an ethical standpoint, we do not share any data the conflict parties would not have collected or be able to collect anyway.